The Fourth Sunday of Advent

 the Egyptians lose their courage.

-2 “I will provoke civil strife in Egypt,
+2“I will provoke civil strife in Egypt:

-brothers will fight with each other,
+brothers will fight with one another,

 as will neighbors,

 They will seek guidance from the idols and from the spirits of the dead,

 from the pits used to conjure up underworld spirits, and from the magicians.

 4I will hand Egypt over to a harsh master;

 5The water of the sea will be dried up,

 and the river will dry up and be empty.